 According to Dr. Bruce Perry, childhood adversity plays a significant role in overall mental health.
 It’s estimated that it contributes to 45% of all childhood mental disorders and 30% of adults.

-Growing up with toxic stress can impact relationship building and stability.
+Growing up with toxic stress can impact relationship-building and stability.
 Children who grow up with trauma may have difficulty forming healthy relationships.
 They may have unstable work histories and struggle with finances, jobs, and depression throughout life. (cdc.gov, April 2024)

 Childhood adversity affects people of all genders, races, and socioeconomic status.
 Although daunting to realize how common early childhood trauma is, there is hope!